 "You've got to get your priorities in order.
 What do you want to do, make money or write?"

 She was making him feel even worse, so he got off the phone and went to bed, but he didn't sleep much.
 He couldn't stop thinking about the writing career he had seemingly abandoned.
-Three years in grad school for creative writing, and now he was a company man eight hours a day, forty hours a week, every week of the year.
+Three years in grad school for creative writing, and now he was a company man eight hours a day, forty hours a week, every week of the year except for a couple vacation weeks.
 His instructors in grad school had said he showed promise, and he had gotten a few stories published.
 If only he had stuck with it, he could've had dozens of short stories written by now or maybe even a novel.
 He wasn't even sure he could call himself a writer anymore.
 What was he, an administrative assistant?

 The next morning he felt off-kilter and sluggish, so he called in sick.
 He went back to bed and didn't get up until eleven.
 He ate a bowl of cereal and looked around his house.
 The place was filthy.
 The sink was full of dirty dishes, and he was almost out of groceries.
 It depressed him.
 He decided to spend the day cleaning and grocery shopping.
 Maybe it would take his mind off of his identity crisis.